pyrevitlabs/pyRevit/README.md

-# pyRevit for Autodesk Revit
+# pyRevit for Autodesk Revit®

 pyRevit has two goals:
 - It is a script `__RPS__userSetup.py` that automates the process of creating user interface for your IronPython scripts.
 Creating a button is as easy as adding a `.py` script to the pyRevit folder.